prominenceai/deepstream-services-library/docs/overview.md

 * **Actions on Areas** - Add/Remove Areas
 * **Actions on Actions** - Disable/Enable Actions

 Actions acting on Triggers, Actions and Areas allow for a dynamic sequencing of detection events.
-For example, a one-time Occurrence Trigger, using an Action can enable a one-time Absence Trigger for the same class.
-The Absence Trigger, using an Action can then reset/re-enable the one-time Occurrence Trigger.
-Combined, they can be used to alert when a group of objects first enters and then exits the frame.
+For example, a one-time Occurrence Trigger using an Action can enable a one-time Absence Trigger for the same class.
+The Absence Trigger using an Action can then reset/re-enable the one-time Occurrence Trigger.
+Combined, they can be used to alert when a group of objects first enters and then exits the frame or Area.

 **ODE Areas**, rectangles with location and dimensions, can be added to any number of Triggers as additional criteria